frankyeh/TIPL-example/README.md

 - Minimize between-header dependency:
 TIPL couples function and type at very late stage in the cpp to reduce header dependency.
 This allows for fast compilation time and achieve better abstraction.

+- Avoid using plateform dependency functions or syntax:
+TIPL will be compiled against MSVC, CLANG, and GCC to ensure the best cross-platform capability.

 ## Installation